spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 Service discovery is a way for the Matrix network to discover where a Matrix server is.
 This is necessary for federation to work.

+## Types of well-known service discovery mechanism

-There are 3 types of well-known service discovery that Matrix makes use of:
+There are 3 types of well-known service discovery mechanism that Matrix makes use of:

 - (important) **Federation Server discovery** (`/.well-known/matrix/server`) -- assists other servers in the Matrix network with finding your server.
 Without a proper configuration, your server will effectively not be part of the Matrix network.